-In November 2023, the FASB issued ASU 2023-07, the amendments "improve reportable segment disclosure requirements, primarily through enhanced disclosures about significant segment expenses".
+In November 2023 the Financial Accounting Standards Board (the "FASB") issued Accounting Standards Update ("ASU") 2023-07, the amendments "improve reportable segment disclosure requirements, primarily through enhanced disclosures about significant segment expenses".
 In addition, the amendments enhance interim disclosure requirements, clarify circumstances in which an entity can disclose multiple segment measures of profit or loss, provide new segment disclosure requirements for entities with a single reportable segment, and contain other disclosure requirements.
-The purpose of the amendments is to enable "investors to better understand an entity's overall performance" and assess "potential future cash flows."
-The amendments in ASU 2023-07 are effective for all public entities for fiscal years beginning after December 15, 2023, and interim periods within fiscal years beginning after December 15, 2024.
-Management is currently evaluating the impact of this guidance on our financial statements.
+The adoption of ASU 2023-07 in the current year did not have a material effect on our financial statements.